How to Calculate Startup Costs with Examples

 Getting a handle on your start up budget

-Do you have time to make a budget for your startup, struggling with estimating start up costs?
+Do you have time to make a financial plan for your startup?
+Or are you struggling with estimating start up costs?
 Without a budget you could find yourself paying much higher costs than you can bear.
 Not being able to cover the operating costs of a business can be a barrier to entry for some startups until they start to see healthy profit margins.
 But don’t worry!
 In this guide I’m going to make it easy for you to capture all your costs so you can create a complete budget to run your business from.

 When estimating start up costs, the first thing to understand about your business costs are which are variable costs and which are fixed costs.
 Here’s the difference: